datahub-project/datahub/docs/tools/tutorials/adding-terms.md

 Before adding terms, you need to ensure the targeted dataset and the term are already present in your datahub.
 If you attempt to manipulate entities that do not exist, your operation will fail.
 In this guide, we will be using data from a sample ingestion.
+If you want to know how to create entities using APIs & SDKs, please refer to [Creating Terms](/docs/tools/tutorials/creating-terms.md) and [Creating Datasets](/docs/tools/tutorials/creating-datasets.md).
 :::